 How to Apply for Subsidized Housing

-The application asks you to provide details about your household.
+The online application asks you to provide details about your household.
 This includes income sources and information about each family member.
 It also lets you request a reasonable accommodation (such as wheelchair accessibility) if needed.

 KCHA lets you select subsidized housing from two types of waiting lists:

 - Site-based waiting lists — This option lets you choose up to 2 specific properties.
 When you reach the top of either list for a home with the number of bedrooms you need, KCHA will offer you housing once a unit becomes vacant.

 - Regional waiting lists — This option lets you choose up to 2 regions in King County: North/East, Southwest, or Southeast.
 When you reach the top of the list for a home with the number of bedrooms you need, KCHA will offer you housing once a unit becomes vacant.
 We may offer you housing at any property in the region you select.